christian-fei/next-text/README.md

 #### `text : String` (*required*)

-The complete string the module should "type" incrementally.
+The complete string the module should iterate incrementally.

 #### `options : Object` (*optional*)